Relintai/broken_seals/README.md

 #### Target abbreviations

-By default ther system builds in release_debug.
+By default the system builds in release_debug.

 Append `d` for debug, or `r` for release.